poojadeshmukh163/Project2/README.md

 To enhance visibility into your network traffic for security auditing and performance monitoring, your organization mandates capturing VPC Flow Logs.
 These logs must be stored in an S3 bucket for long-term analysis and archival.
 Proper access permissions must be implemented using IAM roles.S
 Steps-

-🔧 STEP 1: use dfault vpc.
+🔧  1 use dfault vpc.

     Go to VPC Console → Select an existing VPC.

     Note down the VPC ID, Region, and Account ID.

-🔧 STEP 2: Create an S3 Bucket for Logs
+🔧 2: Create an S3 Bucket for Logs

     Open the S3 Console → Click Create bucket.